Free Patty Prewitt

 Patty Prewitt is a 71-year-old mother of five, grandmother of thirteen, and a great-grandmother.

-For the past 34 years, she has been serving a life sentence for the murder of her husband Bill, a crime for which she has unwaveringly maintained her innocence.
+For the past 34 years, she has been serving a life sentence after being convicted of the murder of her husband Bill, a crime for which she has unwaveringly maintained her innocence.

 Patty is not eligible for parole until 2036 when she will be 86.
 Until then, her only hope of release is for Missouri Governor Mike Parson to grant her clemency.

 There is no public purpose for Patty Prewitt’s continued incarceration after 34 years

 From the earliest moments of the investigation, police focused on Patty as the prime suspect.
 They ignored credible leads pointing to an intruder and failed to collect key evidence that could identify the individual who assaulted Patty and murdered her husband.
 The result was an investigation marred by tunnel vision, a common cause of wrongful convictions.
 These errors by investigators are not Patty’s fault, but Patty and her family are paying the price.

 The wife’s good for it.
 We ought to have it wrapped up in a day or two.”LEAD INVESTIGATOR